-The Seminary is also authorized by the Tennessee Higher Education Commission (in connection with our Nashville extension site).
+The Seminary is also authorized by the Tennessee Higher Education Commission (in connection with the Seminary's Nashville extension site).
 This authorization must be renewed each year and is based on evaluation of minimum standards concerning the quality of education, ethical business practices, and fiscal responsibility.